Scholarly Activity

 Types of Resident Research Projects

-ChristianaCare’s patient volume and excellent medical informatics provide an extremely rich source of data for a wide variety of research questions.
+ChristianaCare’s and Nemours Childrens’ Health patient volume and excellent medical informatics provide an extremely rich source of data for a wide variety of research questions.
 Residents find utilization of the robust ChristianaCare database allows easy review of medical records for research purposes.
 These retrospective reviews have been an excellent source of residents’ original research.
 Additionally, some residents have successfully managed to conduct prospective studies, such as surveying health care workers before and after an intervention, or screening a specified patient population for a given condition, or even randomized controlled trials.
 Many residents also become involved in both informal and formal performance improvement (PI) projects, many of which result in publishable results.